1943–44 Montreal Canadiens season: Offseason

 At the Habs' training camp in 1943, Canadiens manager Tommy Gorman settled on Bill Durnan as his goalie.
 Durnan stated that he was happy as an amateur and happy with less money if it meant avoiding the stress of the professional game.
 On opening night, Durnan was not yet signed.
 Ten minutes before the first faceoff, he spoke with Gorman and reached a deal.
 Durnan signed the contract and played in the game.
 The result was a 2–2 draw with the Boston Bruins.
 The rookie netminder was a few months shy of his 27th birthday.

 Regular season

 Some of Durnan's teammates included the "Punch Line" of Elmer Lach, Rocket Richard and Toe Blake.
-Durnan was a key element that took Montreal back to the Stanley Cup Finals after 13 years of frustration.
+Durnan was a key element that took Montreal back to the Stanley Cup Final after 13 years of frustration.
 Durnan led the league in games played, wins and goals-against average in the regular season.